tamasmarkus/step-template-go/README.md

   * Our go-utils package (https://github.com/bitrise-io/go-utils) has `pathutil` and `fileutil` where you can find path  and file related common functions.
 4. Unmarshal the json file and log out the received object containing the json field values
   * This step (https://github.com/bitrise-steplib/steps-xamarin-test-cloud-for-android/) uses json unmarshal code as well.
+5. Add a new app on bitrise.io with your forked step repository.
-5. Run your test workflow on bitrise.io using the sample bitrise.yml below, but don't forget to tune it to your repository.
+6. Modify your app's workflow on bitrise.io using the sample bitrise.yml below, but don't forget to tune `SRC_DIR_IN_GOPATH` to your repository.

+*This will run your test workflow in your steps's respository on bitrise.io*
 ```
 ---
 format_version: 1.3.1